Election Fraud and Trickery By Nice People Still Fraud and Trickery

 One local leader sent a check, a donation, to a local candidate.
 A bunch of stuff was crossed out on the check and a bunch of other stuff was written on it.
 I don’t remember what got edited; maybe she changed the bank and the account number.
 I knew it wouldn’t make it through most banks.
 Our campaign manager knew it would be rubber, too.
 But the local leader was important.
 So the check got deposited and the bank bounced it and doubtless charged us a bounce fee, but then we could tell the local leader that we tried and we have no idea why the big cold bank didn’t understand.
 I didn’t speak to the donor.
 Few people in politics knew her.
 But, locally, she was influential.
 Some time passes.
 I read about her.
 She’s being sentenced in court.
 Financial irregularities.
 She said she didn’t understand that stuff.
 The judge said you get an accountant.
 The judge noted the many letters of praise for her.
 Something about politicians led whoever they were to write piles of letters of commendation.
 I think she got prison time anyway.

 Whether the problem is mostly on the Democratic side is moot.
 People who see a benefit in corrupting the system tend to justify it partly by saying that everybody else does it, too.
 Thus, even if mostly Democrats are doing it now, if Republicans can't beat it, they'll likely join it.
 No national committee decision will be needed or will be forthcoming or will even be on the agenda.
 They’re not stupid; neither are Democrats; no one has beaten either party in winning a major election in at least a century.
 Party leadership will just have high expectations of local leaders, the people who are hardly heard of but who matter in persuading people to support their candidates.
 Local leaders who don’t deliver can, in a roundabout way, be replaced.
 The local leaders will use whatever tools are at their disposal without too much cost.
 Not getting caught lowers the cost.
 Some Republicans will stay clean; some Democrats will stay clean; everyone wants sparkly cleanliness when they’re essentially guaranteed to win anyway or essentially guaranteed to lose anyway.
 Dirty politics tends to happen where races are relatively close and a fear of losing a winnable position is higher.
 Even there, there’s plenty of work for clean people to do, even in campaigns that don’t admit to there being much work for volunteers.
-Campaigners who want to do something they shouldn’t tend to ask if someone’s willing and politely back away from anyone who doesn’t want to or is new, no questions asked.
+Campaigners who want to do something they shouldn’t, like if it's illegal or could backfire, tend to ask if someone’s willing and politely back away from anyone who doesn’t want to or is not yet trusted, no questions asked.
 The problem probably does not depend on the particular party.
 Business sales staffs often cut corners, even when some are honest.
 The medical field has its scandals (such as ghost-written studies), even while other members are excellent scientists and even while we across society tend to get healthier from decade to decade.
 In other democratic nations, political parties have scandals that sometimes lead to the arrest of a nationally elected leader.
 But that doesn't mean we don’t have a problem with politics in our country or that we shouldn’t fix it.

 I still read newspaper stories about scandals with some trepidation that I will see someone I know getting a rap sheet.
 So far, I’ve been relatively lucky.
 One person who strongly supported a candidate I supported went to prison and another candidate and one of her slate members I supported probably knew nothing about the issues for which she had been recommended to me.
 (So much for slates.
 So much for a recommendation that was likely motivated by party loyalty more than issue awareness.)
 Out of 25 campaigns I was in, that’s not too bad a ratio, it omits the very positive experiences (like the candidate I frequently phoned at home in the morning without her complaining), and the worst I ever got personally stuck with was anger from several winners at me probably because I don’t ask for pay or patronage and that one called all volunteers “stupid”.
 Given everything, that’s not too bad, but I’m still staying out now.
 It’s the other reason I took myself off the voter rolls.

 Vote fraud is through a combination of lawful and unlawful methods.
 It’s hard-to-impossible to prosecute.
 On net balance, it benefits candidates and political parties.
 That’s why they do it.
 When it doesn’t get extreme, and the candidate fulfills a major agenda, the public generally tolerates the problem.
 To invert, to scrap, what Dick Tracy kept saying: “Crime . . . pay[s].”
 It also costs us.
-Maybe too much.
+Too much.